ilkome/frontend/README.md

 Demo: http://ilko.me/gulp-demo/

-# Tasks
-- `gulp`: build site from `app` folder, run sever and initialize watch for changes
-- `clean`: Delete `src` folder
-- `favicon`: Copy favicon to `src` folder
-- `fonts`: Copy fonts to `src/fonts` folder
-- `images`: Copy images to `src/img` folder
-- `jade`: Compiles Jade files to HTML files and put it to `src` folder
-- `javascripts`: Copy JavaScripts files to `src/js` folder
-- `stylus`: Compiles Stylus files using Autoprefixer to `styles.css` and put it to `src/css` folder

 # What is Gulp?
 Gulp is a task runner.
 It automates tasks that you have to do repeatedly when developing.

 # Installation Gulp
 Gulp is very easy to get.
-First of, i.
-If you have them, type this :

-1. Install nodejs and npm
+1. Install nodejs
 2. Open project directory
-3. In in your terminal type `npm install` to install required files
+3. Run `npm install` to install required files
-4. Install gulp: `npm install gulp -g`.
-The `-g` is for global, so that it is available everywhere.
+4. Install gulp: `npm install gulp -g`

 # Usage